wp-plugins/wp-seo-tamer/readme.txt

 Want to contribute?
 [Fork the GitHub repository](https://github.com/hlashbrooke/WordPress-SEO-Tamer).

+    "What a dumb plugin" - Joost de Valk (Yoast)

 == Installation ==

 Installing "WordPress SEO Tamer" can be done either by searching for "WordPress SEO Tamer" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps: